 Also at the same time, 1970-'77, Rick co-developed (together with Gilbert Delouche & Claude Gantet of Salomon SA of Annecy, France) a method to measure on-slope ski binding retention that could be matched with measurements by special lateral dynamic-impact tests in his labs at New England College and Pat's Peak Ski Area.

 Further at this time, from 1974 to '77, Rick co-developed together with Wolfhart Hauser, MD, of Munich, Germany, Dr-Eng Peter Biermann of Stüttgart, Germany, and others — what's now called the 'DIN-System' — utilized worldwide for 37 years, each year, by ~20-million skiers — including today.
 This activity was pro bono by Hauser, Biermann, Howell, and others — causing a major benefit for skiers, everywhere.

 In 1977, one season after Rick was ranked #5 in the US (29 FIS Points) in the Downhill discipline of alpine ski racing — and was already considered by many to be one of the leading experts in ski bindings and while focused on his undergraduate engineering thesis — the bindings he was recreationally racing-on 'failed to function' as claimed by the manufacturer.
 Rick lost a ski, skied off a cliff at ~60 MPH and landed on a ledge — stomach first — rupturing his spleen.
 This was life-threatening.
 The operation to remove his spleen was successful — but this event was the last straw.
 The binding was a Geze Olymp 76.
-The test device was a Vermont Release Calibrator — that also broke the night before the race while testing others' bindings precluding Rick from testing his own bindings.
-The test report on the bindings in SKIING magazine was written by Carl Ettlinger (it reported erroneous information).
+The test device was a Vermont Release Calibrator — that also broke the night before the race while testing others' bindings, precluding Rick from testing his own bindings.
+The test report on these bindings (published in SKIING magazine) was written by Carl Ettlinger (the article reported erroneous information).
 After a full month in the hospital on IV-fluids, losing almost 30-pounds — and ending his ski racing — Rick Howell embarked all the way into his critical mission . . .